bigalh94/Chest-XRay-Classification-for-Pneumonia/README.md

 The dataset comes from Kermany et al. on [Mendeley](https://data.mendeley.com/datasets/rscbjbr9sj/3).
 There is also a version on [Kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) which is a subset of the Mendeley dataset.
 However, the code for downloading the dataset is included in the Jupyter Notebook titled `01-Project_setup.ipynb`.

 ## Requirements
 This project was created using Google Colab.
 All of the required libraries are included in the Colab environment except for `Baysian-Optimization`.
 This is also taken care of by `01-Project_setup.ipynb`, which installs the library with `pip install bayesian-optimization` as the first line of code in the notebook.
+You will need a Google account in order to use Colab.
 <p></p>